ni-kismet/webcharts-development-settings/testsUtils/testsUtils.md

 * getScaledPixelColor(ctx, r, x, y)

-Returns the color of a pixel, specified by a canvas context and its xy position.
+Returns the color of a pixel, specified by a canvas context and its xy position, where x and y are multiplied by r, to account for scaling.

 * rgba(r, g, b, a)